infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 ## Care and Protection
 - While safety has a more physical connotation of keeping the child safe, care and protection entails the socio-cultural elements of a child’s well-being.
-    * Multiple aspects are covered under the care and protection, these are:
     * ### Immunity against re-trafficking
 	    - When victims are trafficked by known persons (known as acquaintances) into the sex trade, there is a possibility of the victim being sexually maltreated, intimidated, threatened, or trafficked yet again.
 	    - In cases where the trafficker (or their family) is in close physical proximity to the child victim and their family, their vulnerability increases.
 Thus, restoring a child victim in such environments may not be safe.